 Sleep disorders can be found in approximately one out of every five children.
 While it might seem more bothersome to parents than problematic, a sleep disorder could be an underlying reason for a serious health issue such as hyperactivity, learning disability or even certain types of heart disease.

-Your child's primary care physician or pediatrician can schedule a sleep study directly with us or you can schedule an appointment for an evaluation in our pediatric sleep clinic.
+Your child's primary care physician or pediatrician can schedule a sleep study directly with us or you can schedule an appointment for an evaluation in our pediatric sleep center.
 For more information call the Sleep Medicine Center at 541-8478.

 Sleep Test Preparations